 The screen slot-size specifications for wells installed during this project vary depending on the intended use of the well: 1) A ZOD monitoring well; 2) A DNAPL recovery well; or 3) A temporary ISGS injection point.
 Although the screen slot size and sand pack is dependent on the formation grain size, it is also dependent on the intended use of the well.
-DNAPL recovery wells and temporary injection points require larger screen and filter pack sizes than a monitoring well.
+DNAPL recovery wells and temporary investigation points require larger screen and filter pack sizes than a monitoring well.
 The main concern is that the screen slot size is adequate to limit fine-grained material from entering the well through the screen.
 The 10-slot screen is the typical slot size used for most monitoring wells at the Site.
-The 10slot screen prevents fine-grained material from entering the well over the long period of time that these wells are in use.
+The 10-slot screen prevents fine-grained material from entering the well over the long period of time that these wells are in use.
 The 20-slot screen is specified for DNAPL recovery wells to ensure that both the slot size and filter pack are large enough to enhance DNAPL migration into the well.
 It is important that the filter pack and screen slot size are larger than the formation grain size to encourage DNAPL flow into the well; however, the slot size needs to remain small enough to limit fine-grained formation material from entering the well.
-The TIPs will have 3/32-inch diameter holes drilled in the 1-inch PVC casing to provide sufficient openings for both DNAPL recovery and reagent injection (Appendix C).
-There is a potential for precipitate to form during reagent injection, hence a larger screen opening was selected to minimize potential clogging of the TIPs.
+Similarly, TIPs will have 20-slot stainless-steel screens to provide sufficient openings for both DNAPL recovery (Appendix C).
+There is a potential for precipitate to form during reagent injection; hence, TIPs will not be used for reagent injections.